mikf/gallery-dl/docs/configuration.rst

     ``prepare-after``
         Before a file download,
-        but after building and checking file paths ``file``
+        but after building and checking file paths ``filtered``
+        When a file has been excluded from download by image-filter or chapter-filter
+    ``file``
         When completing a file download,
         but before it gets moved to its target location